Friday, January 29, 2–5 p.m., LI 118

 What to bring: your ideas, paper and pencil/pen, comfortable shoes, and a lot of enthusiasm

-Eileen began recording ambient sound and the stories of some of the old timers in her rural town of Stone Ridge, NY.
+Eileen began recording ambient sound and the stories of some of the old-timers in her rural town of Stone Ridge, New York.
 She learned how to do sound editing and production while producing personal audio profiles that she gave to families as gifts.
 The interest and gratitude that these gifts received propelled her to take her hobby to the next level by starting the Sound and Story Project.

 This event is hosted by MDOCS and the Retiree Initiative Planning Group.

-For the last 40 yrs, the photographer Sebastião Salgado has been traveling through the continents in the footsteps of an ever-changing humanity.
-He's witnessed some of the major events of our recent history; international conflicts, starvation and exodus.
-He's now embarking on the discovery of pristine territories, wild fauna and flora, and grandiose landscapes as part of a huge photographic project, which is a tribute to the planet's beauty.
+For the last 40 years, the photographer Sebastião Salgado has been traveling through the continents in the footsteps of an ever-changing humanity.
+He's witnessed some of the major events of our recent history: international conflicts, starvation and exodus.
+He's now embarking on the discovery of pristine territories, wild fauna and flora and grandiose landscapes as part of a huge photographic project, a tribute to the planet's beauty.